munirmah/Resume-Generator/README.md

 >> This will render the Experience, Skills, and Summary sections in that order.

 There are some special values for the order field:
-- `all`: This will render all sections in the order they are defined in the `base.yml` in addition to `resume.yml` file.
+- `none`: The tool prompt you to select the sections you want to include in your resume.
-- `none`: This will make the tool prompt you to select the sections you want to include in your resume.
+- `all`: This will render all available sections in `base.yml` and `resume.yml` files.
+Primarily used for testing as the order of sections is not guaranteed.

 #### PDF Output File Name